SUSTAINABILITY IN RESTAURANTS

 Use Everything!
 PipitPPP Framework

-We look at various opportunities to maximise whole ingredients:
+We look at various opportunities to maximise whole ingredients in a wider system

 Produce (sourcing)